P07 - Saturn

 He castrated his own father with a sickle his mother gave him.

-Kronos (youngest of the Titans and the only one willing to do what his siblings wouldn't) hid in the dark and waited for Uranus to descend to earth to lie with Gaia.
+Kronos — youngest of the Titans, the only one willing to do what his siblings wouldn't — hid in the dark and waited for Uranus to descend to earth to lie with Gaia.
 His four brothers held Uranus at the corners of the earth.
 Kronos cut off his genitals and threw them into the sea.
 From the blood that hit the earth: the Furies and the Giants.
 From the foam that gathered in the ocean: Aphrodite.
 The sky separated from the earth permanently.
-Creation, as an act, ended.

-Then the prophecy came: one of his own children would overthrow him, exactly as he had overthrown his father.
-He had married his sister Rhea.
+Then the prophecy came: one of his children would overthrow him, exactly as he had overthrown his father.
 When the children came, he swallowed them whole.
 Hestia.
 Demeter.
 Hera.
 Hades.
 Poseidon.
 Five children swallowed alive, conscious, imprisoned in their father's stomach.
-Not killed - contained.
+Not killed — contained.
 He couldn't destroy the future, so he swallowed it.

 Rhea saved the sixth.
-She wrapped a stone in swaddling clothes and gave it to Kronos.
-He swallowed it without looking.
-Zeus grew up in a cave on Crete, hidden, raised by nymphs, fed on goat's milk.
+Zeus grew up in a cave on Crete, hidden, raised by nymphs.
 When he returned he gave his father an emetic.
 Kronos vomited back all five children, fully formed.
 Then came the ten-year war.
 Then Tartarus.
 Then the long defeat.

 The Romans made him something different.

-Saturn was not just a figure of fear and catastrophe.
-He was the civilization-bringer: the god who came to Latium after being exiled from Olympus, and who taught the people agriculture, law, and the knowledge of how to live.
+Saturn was the civilization-bringer — the god who came to Latium after exile and taught the people agriculture, law, and the knowledge of how to live.
 His reign in Italy was also called the Golden Age.
-He was the god of the harvest, the sickle being not a weapon of castration but a tool of reaping: the same instrument, used for something else.
-He had a temple at the foot of the Capitoline Hill, one of the oldest in Rome, where the state treasury was kept.
-The statue of Saturn inside it had its feet bound in wool throughout the year to keep him from wandering, and to keep the abundance he represented from leaving.
+He was the god of the harvest, the sickle being not a weapon of castration but a tool of reaping.
+His temple at the foot of the Capitoline Hill was where the state treasury was kept.
+The statue of Saturn inside had its feet bound in wool throughout the year to keep him from wandering, to keep the abundance he represented from leaving.
 Only during Saturnalia were the bindings removed.

 Saturnalia ran from December 17 to December 23.

 Every year, for a week at the darkest point of the Roman year, the entire social order was suspended.
 Masters served their slaves at lavish banquets.
 Slaves were permitted to gamble, to speak freely, and to give orders without punishment.
-A mock king (the Saturnalicius Princeps, chosen by lot and often a slave or low-status person) was elected to lead the festivities and issue absurd decrees.
+A mock king — chosen by lot, often a slave — was elected to lead the festivities and issue absurd decrees.
 Death sentences were postponed.
 War declarations were put on hold.
-The streets were loud and the clothes were bright and everything that was rigid for the other eleven months was deliberately inverted for one week.

 The logic was theological: Saturn's reign had been a time of perfect equality.
 Saturnalia was an annual ritual re-enactment of that lost world.
 For one week you could pretend the hierarchy wasn't real.
 Then it came back.
 The wool bindings went back on the statue.
 The structure resumed.
 The memory of what equality had felt like was allowed to exist precisely so it could be contained and put away again.